-It can get messy when parents are contributing financially and start demanding that their friends from last year’s cruise get an invite.
+2. It can get messy when parents are contributing financially and start demanding that their friends from last year’s cruise get an invite.
 Show goodwill – they are helping you pay after all – but make it clear who your priority guests are and if they want so-and-so to come then they’ll need to contribute a bit extra towards the budget.

-Think about who will be stressful to be there.
+4. Think about who will be stressful to be there.
 Got an uncle who always drinks a bit too much?
 Ask your parent or a close mutual friend to sensitively explain that you are worried about the stress they may cause you on your wedding day.
 There is a risk they could take offence, but in most instances, that person would bow out if they thought it would cause you distress or buck up their act for the wedding day, either way helping you out.

-Be straightforward with the information and say it in person or over the phone.
-That great aunt might have been very excited about coming, but hearing from you that with the distance she’d need to travel and your budget restrictions you’d rather take her out for tea instead will mean the world.
+- Be straightforward with the information and say it in person or over the phone.
+That great aunt might have been very excited about coming, but hearing from you that, with the distance she’d need to travel and your budget restrictions, you’d rather take her out for tea instead will mean the world.
 Always thank people for their understanding.

+- If you are having a wedding website, emphasise in the FAQs section that plus ones or children are not invited.
 Example wording might be: “We have worked hard to create an intimate celebration featuring the most important people to us.
 We ask that you respect our request for no uninvited plus ones/children.
 Please call or email if you have any questions.
 Thanks for understanding.”

 - Use your invites to make it clear too.
 Some sneaky guests might try to cram a few extra names on the RSVP slot so simply don’t let them.
 Get individual names printed and include a line saying “__ of 2 guest will attend” so a couple knows it’s just for them and not their three children, for example.

 Remember that your wedding is a chance to celebrate your love with all of your favourite people.
 Don’t be swayed by politics or guilt or other people’s expectations and focus primarily on who will make you and your partner most happy.